 - Economic Development and Economic Empowerment: Projects and programs aligned with this theme could support local economic development by increasing the capacity of small, local, women- and minority-owned firms to be successful; or undertake activities that prepare local diverse and small businesses to compete for procurement opportunities offered by private and public sector anchor institutions.
 Workforce training programs that prepare youth and adults to secure middle skills jobs in industry sectors that provide living wage jobs with ample opportunities to move up a viable career ladder are also valued.
 Proposals that utilize other economic development strategies will be considered, including: research, studies, marketing and other collaborative initiatives and partnerships that bolster the local and green economy, encourage job creation, or undertake equity-oriented targeted hiring strategies. - Education and Youth Development: Proposals aligned with this theme will seek to improve the educational outcomes of Berkeley residents that have not fared well in K-12, workforce training programs and higher education.
 Projects or programs could involve mentoring activities, coaching and other after-school programs, writing workshops, adult literacy programs and classroom or community presentations and events.
-Education proposals that focus on the needs of children and youth must demonstrate that their strategies and program interventions are aligned with and forward the goals of Berkeley 2020 Vision for Equity in Education.
-Proposals that focus on youth development should prioritize the needs of youth of color and immigrant youth.
-Program interventions could involve mentoring activities, coaching, early childhood and after-school programs, career technical education pathway programs.
-(Also see this document.) - Environmental Stewardship and Climate Resilience : Proposals aligned with this theme aim to protect, preserve and/or restore Berkeley's natural environment, support the use of renewable resources, with a focus on Berkeley populations or neighborhoods that face the greatest challenges.
-Projects or programs could focus on issues linked to sustainability and ecological education, recycling and reuse programs, energy-efficiency and renewable energy, green business, and clean-up projects, as well as climate justice and resilience efforts.
-These proposals should align with local priorities found in sustainability and climate initiatives developed with extensive community engagement, namely, the City of Berkeley's Climate Action Plan 2020 Update and Resilience Strategy; Berkeley's Sustainability Plan Applicants are also encouraged to refer to the University of California's Justice Equity, Diversity and Inclusion (JEDI) Centered Resilience Framework, a climate resilience planning that seeks to address existing inequities that make some communities more vulnerable to the impacts of climate change.
-The framework also helps to align climate adaptation efforts with the broader definition of resilience in emergency management planning. - Leadership Development and Civic Engagement: Proposals aligned with this theme aim to build the capacity of grassroots leaders to participate in, and set the direction of, neighborhood improvement strategies that impact their lives.
+Proposals that align with the objectives of Berkeley Youth Equity Partnership will be given priority.
+The Berkeley Youth Equity Partnership (YEP, formerly known as Berkeley's 2020 Vision) is a citywide initiative that strives for African American/Black and Latinx young people who live and/or go to school in Berkeley to thrive academically, physically, and emotionally.
+Proposals that focus on youth development should prioritize the needs of youth of color, immigrant and/or foster youth.
+Program interventions could involve mentoring activities, coaching, early childhood and after-school programs, career technical education pathway programs. - Environmental Stewardship and Climate Resilience: Proposals aligned with this theme aim to protect, preserve and restore Berkeley's natural environment, address climate adaptation and resilience, and support the use of renewable resources, with a focus on Berkeley populations or neighborhoods that face the greatest challenges.
+Proposals should align with local priorities found in sustainability and climate initiatives developed with extensive community engagement, namely, the City of Berkeley's Climate Action Plan 2020 Update and Resilience Strategy; and UC Berkeley's Sustainability Plan.
+Another useful tool are the Equity Guardrails found in the City's Existing Buildings Electrification Strategy.
+Projects or programs could focus on issues linked to energy-efficiency and renewable energy, water conservation/reuse, zero-waste programs, sustainable business operations, zero-carbon transportation, and/or climate justice and community resilience efforts.
+Applicants are also encouraged to refer to the University of California's Justice Equity, Diversity and Inclusion (JEDI) Centered Resilience Framework, a climate resilience planning framework that seeks to address existing inequities that make some communities more vulnerable to the impacts of climate change.

+• Leadership Development and Civic Engagement: Proposals aligned with this theme aim to build the capacity of grassroots leaders to participate in, and set the direction of, neighborhood improvement strategies that impact their lives.
 While the Fund grants cannot be used to engage in lobbying, a wide range of civic engagement projects will be considered that prepare youth and adults to take leadership in a variety of public sector organizations and institutions.
 For example, internships and fellowships (in the offices of city officials and public agencies) that give participants an opportunity to get first-hand experience with public discourse and decision-making process; opportunities to contribute to community engagement and consultations, policy research, developing proposals for policy and program solutions; and community-driven leadership development and community organizing projects that give participants an opportunity to learn from and support resident led neighborhood improvement projects.